WakaSync Standalone

 CANCEL_SUPERSEDED |

-Replaced by a newer request in the same group |
+Request was replaced by a newer one in the same group. |

 INTERCEPTOR_ERROR |

-An interceptor threw an error |
+An interceptor threw an error. |

 INVALID_CALLBACK |

-A callback option was not a function |
+A callback option was not a function. |

 Best Practices